Mr Dean Blackbourn

-I am Senior Lecturer in Counter Fraud Studies, within the Centre for Counter Fraud Studies, at the Institue of Criminal Justice Studies, University of Portsmouth.
+I am Senior Lecturer in Counter Fraud Studies, within the Centre for Cybercrime and Economic Crime, at the School of Criminology and Criminal Justice, University of Portsmouth.
 At the Centre, we focus on a diverse range of issues pertaining to fraud, on a local, national and global level.

 Throughout my academic career I have had the fortunate opportunity to be involved on a diverse range of projects concerning crime.
 My main focus at present is on the act of fraud - in relation to both perpetrators and its victims.

 During 2015, and on behalf of the National Fraud Authority, I performed a series of interviews with a number of individuals having been convicted for fraud as well as responsible for interviewing 'victims of fraud' upon their experiences.
 Similarly, for 2019, I am currently working on a study commissioned by the Home Office, Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services, which involves interviewing victims of computer misuse crime (hacking, computer viruses, ransomware etc.).

 A list of my earlier projects is given as follows: -

 - Conducted an Independant Inquiry into the unsolved murder of Russell Marsom from Norfolk, which initiatited a reinvestigation by Cambridgeshire Constabulary's Cold Case Team in 2007 (currently remains ongoing).

 - Swindon Gay Community Speaks Out!
 (2005).
 A Report Commissioned by Swindon LGBT Coalition Group & The Community & Race Relations Dept, Wiltshire Constabulary.

 - Crime Audit East Hampshire District Council (2004).